 Monticello's semi-annual newsletter contains news about Foundation events as well as scholarly articles.
 Issues from Winter 2000 through the present are available to download as PDF files.

-Articles from this annual publication 1992-2010) of the Thomas Jefferson Center for Historic Plants are available online (as PDF and webpages) cover many aspects of Jefferson's interests in botany and agronomy.
+Articles from this annual publication (1992-2010) of the Thomas Jefferson Center for Historic Plants are available online (as PDF and webpages) and cover many aspects of Jefferson's interests in botany and agronomy.

 Papers of Thomas Jefferson: Retirement Series - Cumulative Index

-An up-to-date online version of all volumes as they are published.
+An up-to-date online collated index for all volumes as they are published.
 The PTJ:RS are edited by Monticello staff, and as of August 2008 cover March 1809 through April 1812.

-A repository of data and details on all known enslaved individuals at Thomas Jefferson's plantations.
+A repository of data on all known enslaved individuals at Thomas Jefferson's plantations.
 Find vital statistics for people as well as answers to frequently-asked questions.
+Requires Flash.

 Podcasts and Streaming Media